-By contrast, lack of an SLO is associated with social conflicts, project delays, loss of machinery due to vandalism, and mine closure.
 Damage to a company’s reputation may hamper its ability to obtain necessary workers for current and future projects.
 These negative impacts also come with high costs for mining companies.
 While completely shutting down a mine is rare, delays can occur and can cost up to two-thirds of the mine project’s initial value.
 According to Boutilier and Thomson, “a social licence is worth 75% of the top speculative price of a world-class deposit when it is in the ground and presumed to be development ready.”

 Higher costs of projects due to lack of an SLO also increase the interest rate for financing these projects.
 This may jeopardize the company’s ability to obtain financing and it also diminishes shareholders’ profits.
 Mining companies therefore have financial and operational reasons for ensuring that their projects run free of interruptions and, thus, the SLO can be seen as a type of insurance.